 Survivors, first responders remember deadly Kinston explosion 20 years later

 KINSTON, N.C.
-(WITN) - Sunday will mark the 20th anniversary of an explosion that changed Lenoir County forever.
+(WITN) - Sunday marks the 20th anniversary of an explosion that changed Lenoir County forever.
 In 2003, a blast at a manufacturing facility killed six people and hurt 30 others.

 WITN talked with first responders and survivors as they look back at a day that will stay with them forever.